N0ur5/Burp2Sem/README.md

 ## TODO (Maybe... someday)
-1. Fix highlighting syntax (Seems like maybe not possible with passive checks, might need ot migrate to an active version too for this)
+1. Fix highlighting syntax (Seems like maybe not possible with passive checks, might need to migrate to an active version too for this)
 2. Fix severity/confidence
 3. Move to a damon model for performance boost.
 Semgrep binary is launched for each js/html file that is analyzed currently.